sebaslogen/resaca/README.md

 </details>

 <details>
-  <summary>Scope a ViewModel with a dependency injected with Koin to a Composable</summary>
+  <summary>Scope to a Composable a ViewModel with a dependency injected with Koin</summary>

 ```kotlin
 @Composable